brpandey/merkel/README.md

 Implements a no-frills merkle binary hash tree.
 [Wikipedia](https://en.wikipedia.org/wiki/Merkle_tree)

-This library is named in honor of Angela Merkel and to salute her desire to make important algorithms and data structures more transparent.

 Merkle trees are a beautiful data structure named in honor of distinguished computer scientist Ralph Merkle.

 > Merkel Urges Transparency For Internet Giants’ Algorithms
 >